Alaska WIndjammer Kites

 Kiteboarding in water requires a good wet or drysuit, and is a little harder to learn.
 It is much like learning to snowboard - you need a good teacher to get you through the first few days, but once you have the basic skills down, you progress so rapidly that you can see the difference every time you go out.
 As for the fun factor, it is the closest thing summer has to riding deep powder snow!

-With salt water that is quite warm enough with a proper suit, our water kiting season goes from May through mid-November and beyond.
-Snow kiting season goes from November through mid-April at lower elevations, and year-round on the Icefield.
+With salt water that is quite warm enough with a proper suit, our water kiting season goes from April through mid-November and beyond.
+Snow kiting season can go from November through March at lower elevations, in years when there is snow, and year-round on the icefields.

 Kiting is perfect for Juneau's often-light winds.
-In water, you can plane, go fast, jump, and have a great time in as little as seven knots with gusts to 14; or a steady breeze at eight to nine knots.
+In water, you can plane, go fast, jump, and have a great time in as little as eight knots with gusts to 15; or a steady breeze at eight to ten knots.
 On snow, the kiting threshold is around four to six knots.

 For steadier and stronger winds, weekend trips to Haines, Skagway, and the Yukon yield reliable breezes that blow almost every day.